 These side effects are at their most troublesome four to six weeks after the procedure.
 However, for most patients they will subside completely over a period of a few months.
-More serious side effects can occur:
+More serious side effects can occur, including:

 - Urinary incontinence (10–35% in the first few months, but few patients have leakage after one year)

-- Rectal bleeding, usually just a few spots of blood (<5%)
+- Rectal bleeding (usually just a few spots of blood)

-The risks and side effects of brachytherapy should be discussed with the specialist(s) prior to treatment and should be a consideration when deciding whether or not to opt for this treatment.
+The risks and side effects of brachytherapy should be discussed with the specialist(s) prior to treatment and should be considered when deciding whether or not to opt for this treatment.
 More detailed information about the treatment and radiation safety guidelines will be given by the specialist(s) performing the procedure.

 Support and information